WASdev/sample.osgi.httpservice/README.md

 sample.osgi.httpservice
 =======================

-Introduction
+This sample project combines the Equinox httpService with OSGi Applications on the WebSphere Liberty profile.

-This sample project combines the Equinox httpServic with OSGi Applications on the WebSphere Liberty profile.
+This readme file focusses on how to install and test the sample.
+Please see https://www.ibmdw.net/wasdev/docs/sample-osgi-httpservice for a broader overview of the sample and its purpose.

 The project comprises a user feature and two OSGi applications.
 The user feature provides the HttpService.
 Of the two OSGi Applications, one registers itself with the HttpService; the other is detected and registered by the user feature.